cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-ui.rst

 CDAP UI
 =======

-The **CDAP UI** is available for deploying, querying and managing the Cask Data Application Platform in all modes of CDAP except as an :ref:`in-memory CDAP <in-memory-data-application-platform>`.
+The CDAP UI is a web UI for deploying and managing applications and datasets.
+In addition, it also contains UIs for the data pipeline and data preparation applications.

 Supported Browsers and Components
 ---------------------------------